 If you are using an inkjet printer please choose to print in the “economy” mode.
 The mode doesn’t matter that much with a laser printer.
 It is usually better for the barcode to be a little lighter than to use too much ink, especially on the card stock paper.

 If you would like to change the price of an item or change the discount option after the tag is already printed you must edit the tag in the system and reprint.
 Handwritten price and discount adjustments on the tags will not be accepted as the price and discount option are embedded into the barcode.

 Here are some tips to help ensure that your tags print in such a way that the barcode will scan easily.

 Here is a video that will walk your through the process of entering your items and printing your tags.

-When using a tagging gun please put the barb through the clothing tag.
+If you plan to use a tagging gun (this is not the recommended tagging method and we no longer supply tagging guns): When using a tagging gun please put the barb through the clothing tag.
 If the item does not have a tag please put it in the seam under the arm.
 Putting them through the clothes will leave holes.
-If you bring us items that have barbs through the clothing that has created holes we will have to return them to you.
-Here is a short video to show the proper way to use a tagging gun.

-When tagging toys put all pieces to the toy in a Ziploc bag, DO NOT tape the top closed.
-We will inspect all the toys to make sure pieces are included.
-We will then tape the ziploc bag closed and and tape it to the larger item if there is one.
-We ask that you please note on the tag if a few pieces are missing.
+When tagging toys put all pieces to the toy in a Ziploc bag, We ask that you please note on the tag if a few pieces are missing.
 Most people do not mind buying items that have a couple missing pieces but some people who are expecting certain pieces to be with a toy are disappointed when they get home and discover that the pirate ship doesn’t have the cannons or the pirate to go with it.
 Please be courteous to our shoppers so they look forward to returning to the Indy Kids Sale!